The Blackmore Club, Adelaide

 The First Four was the main GPS rowing event until the eights racing began in 1910.

 Until 1910 the Major Rennie Trophy, donated in 1894, was awarded for the First Four race.
 From that time it became the trophy for the First Eight race.

 The Yaralla Cup was presented by Miss Eadith Walker in 1906.
 From 1906 to 1910, the Yaralla Cup was awarded for the Second Four race.
 In 1910 the Yaralla Cup became the First Four trophy.

 Greg dropped out of being a Coxen in his final year of School.
-Who knows, he may have been handed the Schools First Eight had he stayed on.
+The Coxen from the second fours in 1962 went on to cox the First Eight in the year 1963.